Adrian Sutil: Sauber (2014)

 It was announced on 13 December 2013 that Sutil would join Sauber for 2014.
 For the first six races of the 2014 season Sutil struggled with a car which lacked pace and he also made a number of mistakes which lost him possible points finishes.
+At the Japanese Grand Prix, Sutil aquaplaned into turn seven on lap 42, stranding his car.
+Double yellow flags were waved at the corner while a recovery vehicle was dispatched to recover Sutil's car.
+The following lap, Jules Bianchi lost control of his Marussia at a high speed, crashing into the recovery vehicle.
+Bianchi ultimately died on 17 July 2015, aged 25, due to complications from his traumatic brain injury.
+Sutil ended up with the most DNFs of the season.

 In November 2014, it was announced he would be dropped and replaced for the 2015 Formula One season.